AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview-metrics.md

    ![Access all metrics in a single place in Azure Monitor](./media/monitoring-overview-metrics/MetricsOverview2.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > You can access host-level metrics from VMs (Azure Resource Manager-based) and virtual machine scale sets without any additional diagnostic setup.
 These new host-level metrics are available for Windows and Linux instances.
 These metrics are not to be confused with the Guest-OS-level metrics that you have access to when you turn on Azure Diagnostics on your VMs or virtual machine scale sets.
-To learn more about configuring Diagnostics, see [What is Microsoft Azure Diagnostics](/documentation/articles/azure-diagnostics/).
+To learn more about configuring Diagnostics, see [What is Microsoft Azure Diagnostics](../azure-diagnostics.md).
 >
 >